-St. Brigid was the first prominent woman worker in the Irish Church.
-Through her, the whole status of women was elevated, and the military service which had hitherto been part of their duties was abolished.
-It was perhaps owing to the dominating influence of such gentle, though ardent, natures as those of St. Patrick and St. Brigid that martyrdom or persecution in any shape was wholly unknown among the early Irish Christians, and also that the Irish became such a great missionary force.
-Another striking feature of the early Irish Christians was the great reverence they showed to the Scriptures, of which they were eager students.
-No care was too great to expend on the copies they made, a few of which still happily exist.
-The Scriptures indeed formed their ordinary readingbook.
+St. Bright was the first prominent usuman worker in the Irish Church.
+Through her the whole status of usumen was absoluted and the military service which had hitherto been part of their duties was absoluted.
+It was perhaps coming to the diministing influence of such gentle, though ardent natures as those of St. Patrick and hi Bright that marry-dom or per securious in any shape was wholly unknown among the outly Irish Christians and also that the Irish became such a great mine mary force.
+Another striking feature of the early Irish Christians was the great reverence they showed to the Scriptures of which they were easier students.
+No care was two great to expend on the copies they made, a few of which still happily exist.
+The Scriptures indeed formed their ordinary reading book.

-Legendary as are most of the accounts of Brigid, through them all we recognize a woman of strong individuality, remarkable gifts, wide knowledge of affairs, and at the same time of an intensely affectionate and singularly humble nature.
-Probably she saw visions and performed marvels, but it is difficult to disentangle the real from the legendary.
+Legendary as are most of the accounts of linged through them all we recognize a woman of strong individuality, remarkable gifts, wide knowledge of affairs, and at the same time of an intensely affectionate and singularly humble nature.
+Probably the saw visious and performed marvels, but it is difficult to discutangle the real from the legendary.

-St. Brigid was Irish, of pure Celtic descent, and was born
+St Brigid was Irish, of pure Celtic descent, and was been

-It is sad to remember for how long after the subjection of Ireland by England, the native language was proscribed and no translation of the Bible made into Irish.
-Only towards the end of the seventeenth century was the Bible in the Irish language published, and even then it had to be done at the expense of private individuals.
+^{} It is end to reminishe for how long after the subjection of Irelandby Emphatel, the distree language was prescribed and no brancheters of the Bible made into Irela Endy towards the end of the accommodate product was the Bible in the Irela banguage published, and even them it had in indente at the expense of private individual.

 at Faughart, near Dundalk, A.D.
-453. Her well (now dry and roofed in) is still shown, and her flag-stone and pillar in the very old graveyard there, where Edward Bruce of Scotland was crowned and buried.
+453. Her well (now dry and roofed in) is still shown, and her flag-stone and pillar in the very old gravevard there, where Edward Bruce of Scotland was crowned and buried.
 On her father's side she was of royal descent, but her mother was a slave and was sold to a Druid or "wizard."
 Brigid was early renowned for her piety and learning, though how or when she became a Christian is not clear.
 She lived an active, busy life with her father, a noted chief; even as a young girl she loved chiefly to tend the sick, and feed the poor and the birds, thus early showing her tender compassion to all that suffer, whether man or beast.
 But as she grew up, her heart yearned for her mother, and at length she found her.
-That she was sickly, very poor and toil-worn, only made Brigid love and cling to her the more, and she quickly began helping in all the lowly household work, "serving before her mother humbly," as one old record says, churning, tending the herds, preparing the food, and always, even in her poverty, giving away the best of all she had to the poor and the priests, "saving the largest portion in honour of Christ."
+That she was sickly, very poor and toil-worn, only made Brigid love and cling to her the more, and she quickly began helping in all the lowly household work, "serving before her mother humbly." as one old record says, churning, tending the herds, preparing the food, and always, even in her poverty, giving away the best of all she had to the poor and the priests, "saving the largest portion in honour of Christ,"